tudemaha/forms-streamlit/readme.md

 ## **How to Start?**
 ### **1. Create Your Google Forms**
 Create a Google Forms in a folder.
 There are two options to create the form:
-- Create the form only with 1 word per each question (e.g. city, age, etc.) and give a full questions in the description, or
+- Create the form with only one word per question (e.g. city, age, etc.) and give a full questions in the description, or
 - Create a normal form's questions (e.g. How old are you?, etc.)

 In this project, I prefer to use the second one to make a pretty interface of the form and speed up form creation.
 This is my example form: